Keyboard shortcuts

 Module trust shapes

-Each of the four modules has its own trust shape, summarised here and specified in basic services.
+Each of the five modules has its own trust shape, summarised here and specified in basic services.

 Atlas trust

-• Faithfulness of CitizenCard contents: holds while the Atlas committee is majority-honest.
-A compromised Atlas can publish incorrect endpoint hints or stale MR_TD pins.
-Integrators are expected to cross-check with per-citizen operators’ own handshake pages; Atlas is a convenience, not a certificate.
+• Faithfulness of MemberCard contents: holds while the Atlas committee is majority-honest.
+A compromised Atlas can publish incorrect endpoint hints or stale TDX Measurements pins.
+Integrators are expected to cross-check with per-member operators’ own handshake pages; Atlas is a convenience, not a certificate.

 • Confidentiality: N/A; Atlas is public by design.